Conventional Sailboat Racing Around Buoys

 Most important: puddle duckers do whatever it takes, so that nobody gets hurt.
 One of the really nice things about our small slow boats is that if you are going to collide with someone else, it is easy to reach over to push them off.

-Here is the freely available (and freely distributable) pamphlet that has a basic explanation of the right of way rules.
-Also here is a video presentation of the basic right of way rules at USSailing.org They might look complicated at first, but after you have raced a couple of times you will see that this set is easy to remember, and will keep you from running into each other.
+The various right of way rules might look complicated at first but after you have raced a couple of times you will see that they make sense and are easy to remember and will keep everyone from running into each other.

 Protest Hearing